t2trg/semantic-landscape/draft-milenkovic-t2trg-iot-info-models.md

 Provide functional description of any additional tools or reference implementations that may be available to developers.
-Describe language dependencies or pereferences, if any, that may result from the specific bindings or reference implementations.
+Describe language dependencies or preferences, if any, that may result from the specific bindings or reference implementations.